bspaulding27434-beep/CSP_frontend_lab_series/Units/Unit 1 - JavaScript Basics/1.4_ConditionalsLoopsLab/Student/1.4.1/README.md

 # Lab 004 – Conditionals and Loops

 ## 🎯 Learning Goals
+-
-- Understand what statements are and why they’re needed.
+---Understand what statements are and why they’re needed.
 - Use `if`, `else if`, and `else` statements.
 - Identify when to use `switch` instead of if..else.
 - Use loops (`while`, `do..while`, `for`) for repetition.
 - Apply `break` and `continue` statements inside loops.

----

 ## 📖 Pre-Lab Reading
 - Open the included PDF: `004_JS _ Conditionals and Loops.pdf`